DarkVanityOfLight/smt2-string-benchmarks/README.md

 For options check `python3 runner.py --help`.

 > Note:
-> When using the --solver argument make sure to put a -- as delimiter between it and the next arguemnt.
+> When using the --solver argument make sure to put a -- as delimiter between it and the next argumnet.
 > Eg. `python3 runner.py --solvers ostrich -- benchmarks/non-incremental/QF_SLIA`

 ## The dataparser